athenian-ct-projects/EmmaArnold-ff-project/Flow_chart.md

-Function D: ask the user for input on what to do next: invest more money in reasearch(a) collect a sample of the disease(b): if a: r = r + 3 and y = y + 1 and m = m - 5 if m = 0: say that they are out of money if b: r = r + 5 and y = y + 1 and m = m - 2
+Function D: ask the user for input on what to do next: invest more money in reasearch(a) collect a sample of the disease(b): if a: r = r + 3 and y = y + 1 and m = m - 5 if m = 0: say that they are out of money and x = x + 1 if b: r = r + 5 and y = y + 1 and m = m - 2

-Function E: ask the user for what to do next: quarentine the world(a) fly to another planet to escape the disease(b)
+Function E: ask the user for what to do next: cancel all flights(a) fly to another planet to escape the disease(b) if a: y = y + 1 and x = x + 2 if b: say that they lose

+Function F: